hillarysanders/heroku-jupyter/README.md

 heroku logs --tail -a jupyter-notebook
 ```

-If you are really sure that you do not want a password protected notebook (not recommended) and server, you can set `JUPYTER_NOTEBOOK_PASSWORD_DISABLED` to `DangerZone!`:
+If you are really sure that you do not want a password protected notebook and server (not recommended), you can set `JUPYTER_NOTEBOOK_PASSWORD_DISABLED` to `DangerZone!`:
 ```
 heroku config:set JUPYTER_NOTEBOOK_PASSWORD_DISABLED=DangerZone! -a <your-app-name>
 ```